ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 - Certificate authority smart cards - Establish a set of smart cards that can work together, called a smart card zone.
 - Enterprise PKCS #11 (EP11) smart cards - Hold an administrator signature key and up to 85 master key parts.
 With EP11 smart cards, you can sign a command by using a private signature key that is stored on the smart card and encrypt a master key part for delivery to a crypto unit.

-Smart cards are protected by a PIN that must be entered on a smart card reader PIN pad before the smart card performs some operations.
+Smart cards are protected by a personal identification number (PIN) that must be entered on a smart card reader PIN pad before the smart card performs the operations.
+The EP11 smart card has a single PIN.
+The certificate authority smart card has two PINs and both must be entered to enable operations.

+On an EP11 smart card, if an incorrect PIN is entered three times, the smart card becomes blocked and can't be used for operations that require PIN entry.
+An EP11 smart card can be unblocked by using the Smart Card Utility Program.
+You need the certificate authority smart card that is used to initialize the EP11 smart card to unblock an EP11 smart card.
+To unblock an EP11 smart card, select **EP11 Smart Card** > **Unblock EP11 smart card** from the menu, and follow the prompts.

+A certificate authority smart card becomes blocked if an incorrect PIN is entered five times.
+If a certificate authority smart card becomes blocked, it can't be unblocked.

 ### Smart card readers
 {: #smart-card-reader-concept}